-Learn how to install and use our new Kendo UI Template Wizard to quickly create powerful Angular and React applications.
+Learn how to install and use our new Kendo UI Template Wizard to quickly create powerful Angular, React and Vue applications.

 One of our goals on the Kendo UI team is to help you build great apps fast.
 With that in mind, today we’re happy to announce that there is a new Kendo UI Template Wizard for Visual Studio Code 🎉

-In this article you’ll learn how to install the extension, and how to use it to create powerful Angular and React applications.
+In this article you’ll learn how to install the extension, and how to use it to create powerful Angular, React and Vue applications.

 The Kendo UI Template Wizard is a Visual Studio Code extension, and as such you’ll need to have Visual Studio Code installed to use it.